 Well, I can't tell if he's tiring, but he's getting pretty angry.
 "Screw off!" he yells.

 Of course, we're not just floating statically in the air during all this.
 We're tumbling end over end, with the ground passing into and out of my view.
 It's during one of those passes that I notice something odd.
 "Hey, Rob, I think your base is on fire."
 Yeah, I say that calmly.
-I didn't start out calm, but well, scary as tumbling through the sky is, it does get boring once you realize you're locked in a stalemate hugging a guy you don't really want to hug...
+I didn't start out calm, but well, scary as tumbling through the sky is, it does get boring once you realize you're locked in a stalemate hugging a guy you'd really rather do the opposite of hugging to...

 "You must be getting pretty desperate if you think tricks like- CRAP!"